dtcenter/METplus/docs/Release_Guide/index.rst

 Release Candidate (rc)
 ^^^^^^^^^^^^^^^^^^^^^^

-A release candidate is a version of the software that is nearly ready for official release but may still have a few bugs.
+A release candidate is a version of a METplus software component that is nearly ready for official release but may still have a few bugs.
 At this stage, all product features have been designed, coded, and tested through one or more beta cycles with no known bugs.
 It is code complete, meaning that no entirely new source code will be added to this release.
 There may still be source code changes to fix bugs, changes to documentation, and changes to test